yiyi-z/Project-IWanna/README.md

 You can also download all the [source codes](https://github.com/yiyi-z/Project-Java-IWannaPlayIWanna/tree/main/TileGame) and run Launcher.java :)

+## You can build your own map!

+You can easily modify this game's map by modifying the txt files inside [res/tiles](https://github.com/yiyi-z/Project-IWanna/tree/main/TileGame/res/tiles) and [res/entities](https://github.com/yiyi-z/Project-IWanna/tree/main/TileGame/res/entities).

+Instructions on how to do this are provided [here](https://github.com/yiyi-z/Project-IWanna/blob/main/Documentation/Guide%20to%20Make%20New%20Maps.pdf).

 ## Demo of the game

 ### Game control info and level choosing